bmen25124/SillyTavern-Custom-Scenario/readme.md

 ### Play a scenario

-Click play icon on characters sidebar and select the JSON file.
+Click the play icon on the characters sidebar and select the JSON file.

 ![play icon](images/play-icon.png)